 Prolonged unemployment due to disability can jeopardize a worker's lifestyle and savings for retirement.
 The risk of becoming disabled is significant: According to the U.S. Census Bureau, nearly seventeen percent of working-age Americans reported a disability in 2010.
-Of those with a disability, 20.8 percent were employed compared to the 65.6 percent of working-age Americans with no disability in 2022.
+The Bureau of Labor Statistics revealed that in 2023, 22.5 percent of individuals with a disability were employed, compared to 65.8 percent of working-age Americans without a disability.

-Disability income policies commonly provide 50 to 70 percent of an insured employees pre-disability income while they are unable to work due to accident or illness.
+Disability income policies commonly provide 50 to 70 percent of an insured employee's pre-disability income while they are unable to work due to accident or illness.
 In addition to choices in benefits and elimination periods, some policies provide comprehensive protection while others define disability more narrowly, covering only accidental injury or illness.
 Policies may also include coverage for partial disability, residual benefits, cost-of-living adjustments, survivor benefits, and pension supplements.
 Many also include benefits to help people return to work following a disability.

 Often insurers will reduce benefits if an employee is receiving disability payments from other sources.
-Workers compensation pays cash benefits to workers disabled by an on-the-job accident or illness.
+Workers' compensation pays cash benefits to workers disabled by an on-the-job accident or illness.
 Because workers compensation is a state-administered program, rules governing payment, benefit levels, and length of coverage vary considerably from state to state.
 Workers whose illness or injury is not caused on the job may be eligible for paid sick leave or statemandated short-term disability benefits.
 The federal disability insurance program under the Social Security Administration, known as SSDI, provides cash assistance to people with long-term disabilities who are unable to work.
 SSDI's modest income support is limited to those who meet a very strict test of work disability.

 Both individual and group disability income insurance pay benefits as an indemnity-usually weekly or monthly.
 Disability income insurance may be offered by employers, purchased individually, or used to protect a business.
-Employers may offer insurance for either short- or long-term disabilities, or provide comprehensive disability protection.
+Employers may offer insurance for either short- or long-term disabilities or provide comprehensive disability protection.
 Some policies reimburse businesses for expenses associated with disability.
 Each of these types of policies is described below.